Web Accessibility Assistive Technology - Section 508 Compliance / WCAG 2.1

-In response to a recent article announcing that retailers may be sued if their Web sites are not accessible to the blind, SEO Inc., an SEO company that focuses on achieving high rankings for client websites, announces that their optimization services comply with the Web Accessibility Initiative and elements of Section 508 of the American Accessibilities and Disabilities Act.
+In response to a recent article announcing that retailers can be sued if their Web sites are not accessible to the blind, SEO Inc., an SEO company that focuses on achieving high rankings for client websites, announces that their optimization services comply with the Web Accessibility Initiative and elements of Section 508 of the American Accessibilities and Disabilities Act.
 Creating WCAG 2.1 best practices ensures that all people with disabilities, including the blind, can navigate the SEO Inc Web site as well as thousands of other Web sites SEO Inc. has optimized over the years.

 Founder and CEO of SEO Inc., Garry Grant, has extensive experience associated with the difficulties of navigating the Internet while being visually impaired.
 He has a daughter who is blind, thus giving him firsthand knowledge of the needs of the blind community.
 Using assistive technology is essential, as well as having section 508 compliance.
 This technology is a vital SEO optimization service that helps everyone access your content, and read it.

 SEO Agency dedicated to Accessibility: Use of WCAG 2.1

 As a leading internet marketing agency, SEO Inc. specializes in giving clients more exposure on the Internet.
-For almost 10 years, SEO Inc. has been making sure Web sites are compliant with strict search engine guidelines, as a member of the W3C (the group that issues the standards of HTML compliance and promotes the Web Accessibility Initiative) and Section 508 of the American Accessibilities and Disabilities Act and Web Content Accessibility Guidelines (WCAG / WCAG 2.0).
+For almost 10 years, SEO Inc. has been making sure Web sites are compliant with strict search engine guidelines, as a member of the W3C (the group that issues the standards of HTML compliance and promotes the Web Accessibility Initiative) and Section 508 of the American Accessibility and Disabilities Act and Web Content Accessibility Guidelines (WCAG / WCAG 2.0).
 SEO Inc. became a member of the W3C in 2004, making them the first and only search engine optimization company to become a member of this reputable organization.